DRIVING CHANGE IN JAPAN THROUGH CONSTRUCTIVE ENGAGEMENT SINCE 2012.

 Corin is our resident creative at GO Investment Partners.
 She supports the marketing team and ensures the smooth running of our London office.
 She joined GO Investment Partners in 2016, balancing her work at GO Investment Partners with her photographic and artistic endeavours in London and was our photographer of choice for our latest corporate portraits.
 Corin enjoys producing our monthly and quarterly client newsletters and endeavours to bring our marketing content together in dynamic ways in addition to helping with our event planning.

 Corin received her degree in Photography from Pretoria Technikon in South Africa 2004.

-Eric is Chairman of GO Investment Partners LLP, Director of Goodenough College, Westminster Green Management Company Ltd and The NZ UK Link Foundaton, a Trustee of The Stroke Association and a member of the FRC’s Financial Reporting Lab’s Steering Group..
+Eric is a Non-executive Director of GO Investment Partners LLP, Director of Goodenough College, Westminster Green Management Company Ltd and The NZ UK Link Foundaton, a Trustee of The Stroke Association and a member of the FRC’s Financial Reporting Lab’s Steering Group..
 Prior to these appointments he was an non-executive director at Findel Plc, Chloride Group, NEC Group and Burtons Biscuits, having been the Finance Director of Amey and Wembley, and before that, an audit partner at Deloitte in London for 25 years.